 The main difference between these two types of lubricant is that the gel and foam based creams are usually alcohol based and often dry the skin excessively.
 The tube and tub based creams are based on glycerine soaps that are alcohol free and tend to be much easier on the skin.
 Technically, due to the drying effect of the can foams and gels, you cannot wetshave with them as they are very dry -- the glycerine in the tub and tubebased soaps, on the other hand, causes the water used to soften the beard to remain on the face, providing the perfect base of a good wetshave.

 The compressed gas in shaving cream canisters originally contained CFCs but to avoid patent restrictions it was found that gaseous hydrocarbons such as mixtures of propane, butane and isobutane could be used instead of the CFCs.
 Because of the large proportion of water in pressurized shaving cream the normally inflammable hydrocarbons were not a fire hazard.
-Many years later the substitution of HCs for CFCs proved to be an unanticipated environmental boon.

 If shaving cream is not available, regular facial soap can be used in its place but it is no adequate substitute to proper shaving soap as the lather is far too runny and inconsistent.
 We do not recommend this, use a good quality shaving cream when shaving to avoid any skin irritation.